 Raspberry Lime Basil Gin Cocktail

 - 6 whole fresh raspberries

-- 1 Tb fresh basil leaves chiffonade (cut into thin ribbons)
+- 1 tablespoon fresh basil leaves , chiffonade (cut into thin ribbons)

 - 2 ounces gin

-Pour mixed drink in a glass.
+- Pour mixed drink in a glass and top with sparkling water or club soda.
 Garnish with additional limes slices and fresh basil leaves.

-Can strain drink into glass with ice to remove raspberry seeds and basil
+- Can strain drink into glass with ice to remove raspberry seeds and basil